Overview

 Many approaches to conduct a testing campaign can be taken and are “correct”, yet having a systematic and well-organized one helps a lot.
 Here are some take-aways from previous project, which might help:

-• Start by reviewing the properties and invariants.
-See the doc above on how to find them, keeping in mind that "having only a few selected critical (and well tested) invariants is therefore better than a list of 50 highly complex, tightly coupled to the implementation, ones".
+- Start by reviewing the properties and invariants.
+See the doc above on how to find them, keeping in mind that "having only a few selected critical (and well tested) invariants is better than a list of 50 highly complex, poorly defined or understandable, ones".

-• We tend to start from one given path (ie "how to test the first invariant" for instance), including handlers to reach it, then incrementally add to cover other (instead of, for instance, adding handlers for every functions and deal with the complexity later).
+- We tend to start from one given path (ie "how to test the first invariant" for instance), including handlers to cover it, then incrementally add handlers to cover other paths (instead of, for instance, adding handlers for every functions and deal with the complexity later).

 function testOne() public {